If you’re a massive tea fan or trying to enhance your medicinal cabinet on a budget, consider establishing a tea garden.

 - Relief from stomach problems

-The lemon verbena is a perennial that’s tall and can grow as tall as up to six feet.
+The lemon verbena is a tall perennial that can grow as tall as up to six feet.
 The lemony aroma is enhanced as you smash the leaves.
-It’s a great flavoring to herbal tea if your preference is the lemony flavor but aren’t keen on adding lemon juice.
+It’s a great herbal tea flavoring if you prefer the lemony flavor but aren’t keen on adding lemon juice.

 - Reducing inflammation